Executive Board Directors

 Lapchick has received an astonishing amount of recognitions, awards and honors for consistently bringing guidance and awareness to global issues such as programs related to race, environment and violence prevention.
 He has received numerous humanitarian awards, as well as been inducted in four notable Hall of Fames including the Sports Hall of Fame of the Commonwealth Nations.
 Lapchick has also received nine honorary degrees, such as being named the Martin Luther King, Rosa Parks, Cesar Chavez Fellow by the State of Michigan.
 He is also on several boards at multiple universities and foundations across America, and acting as founder of the Hope for Stanley Alliance.
 Being named as one of the “100 Most Powerful People in Sports” for six consecutive years, as well as one of the “100 Most Influential Sports Educators in the World” Lapchick continues to spread awareness on global issues and provide continuous growth in the sports industry.

-Dawn Millner - Board Chair, Special Olympics Florida
+Dawn Millner - Past Board Chair, Special Olympics Florida

 Dawn Giebler-Millner is a Shareholder at GREENBERG TRAURIG and former chair of the Litigation Department.
 She focuses her general litigation practice in the areas of product liability, employment, consumer, commercial and complex civil litigation.
 She has served as trial counsel in numerous cases involving claims of product liability, breach of contract, fraud, breach of various state and federal consumer statutes, employment discrimination and land contamination.
 Dawn previously served as lead jurisdictional coordinator for hundreds of tobacco cases throughout Central Florida.
 She was also responsible for developing and coordinating discovery for hundreds of toxic substance cases on a nationwide basis.